johnmoses/zero-to-hero-python-coding/functions/intro.md

 ## Decorators

-A decorator is a design pattern in Python that allows a user to add new functionality to ans existing object without changing its structure.
+A decorator is a design pattern in Python that allows a user to add new functionality to an existing object without changing its structure.
 We create a decorator function by first creating an outer function with an inner wrapper function